-- Van den Berg’s idea that “the unconscious is a communicative phenomenon” indicating how close or distant we are from others.
-When we aren’t relating to others in mutual trust and transparency, our consciousness is others’ unconsciousness and vice versa.
+- J. H. van den Berg’s idea that “the unconscious is a communicative phenomenon” indicating how close or distant we are from others.
+In his view, a well-integrated group or society has nothing to be unconscious about, collectively or individually, when all members are aware of where they stand in relation to others and their expectations.
+Only when we aren’t relating to others in mutual trust and transparency, our consciousness is others’ unconsciousness and vice versa.
 In this view, “the unconscious” is the parts of us that others and our culture can’t see, acknowledge, or understand.

 - Horney’s idea that American cultural ideals cause emotional distress because they come with intense, self-splitting contradictions.